Currently, I’m a Post Graduate Lecturer for MDes Design Innovation, Interactivity Design Specialism at Glasgow School of Art. [GSA innovation school]

 Farion C., Purver M. (2013).
 Message Bag; Can Assistive Technology Combat Forgetfulness. in A. Schmidt, A. Bulling, C. Holz, AH ’13 Proceedings of the 3rd Augmented Human International Conference, Stuttgart, Germany, March 2013.

 Please check out a selection of my portfolio.

 Thesis title: Investigating the design of Smart Objects to reduce anxiety in the domain of forgetfulness

 Research: Using an everyday object (a bag) can it be augmented with a system (RFID reader and tags) to encourage an interaction that will reduce the anxiety many people feel when they forget those essential items for their day.

-Skills: interface design, programming, technology & hardware design, circuit design and build, qualitative and quantitative methods, interaction, distributed cognition, user studies, wearable components, real-world research, presentations & lecturing.
+Skills: circuit design and build, interaction, real-world research, programming, technology & hardware design, autoethnography, distributed cognition, user studies, design-led enquiries, prototyping, wearable components, presentations & lecturing.

 Advanced taught modules: Design for Human Interaction, Interactive Digital Multimedia Techniques, Interactive Systems Design, Digital Arts Documentary, Sound Recording & Production Techniques, Public Engagement.

 FUNDING: Received joint funding from The Arts Council England and The British Council.